Cog-Creators/red-installer/README.md

 # red-installer

-This is a simple installer for Red-DiscordBot, in use until discord.py is uploaded to the Python Package Index.
+This is a simple installer for Red-DiscordBot, in use until the discord.py rewrite is uploaded to the Python Package Index.

 It is roughly equivalent to doing the following command on pip versions prior to 19.0:
 ```bash